alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ## Creating gitlab users.
 ### Exercise 1
 ### Create another gitlab account (`developer`)
 You will use the 2nd account to review the changes.
-You request for merge request using your account and then sign back in as `developer` to review and accept the changes.
+You will use your first account to request the merge and using 2nd account to review , approve and merge the changes to the trunk.

 1. sign out from gitlab.
 2. Fill in the form for `New User` account